Spring-Kotlin Integration

 What This Means

-When you annotate a Kotlin class with any of these annotations, the compiler automatically makes it open
+When you annotate a Kotlin class with any of these annotations, the compiler automatically makes it open:

 // This class is automatically made 'open' by the allopen plugin